Fast Lattice Polygons using PPL

 33

-The lattice sub-polygons of the polar \(P^1 \times P^1\) polytope
+The lattice sub-polygons of the polar \(P^1 \times P^1\) polytope.

-A tuple of lattice polytopes.
+OUTPUT: a tuple of lattice polytopes

 EXAMPLES: